intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 }
 ```

-The `IndustrialAppStoreHttpClient` uses a service called `ITokenStore` to automatically retrieve the Industrial App Store access token from the calling user's `HttpContext` and add it to outgoing requests made on behalf of the calling user.
+The `IndustrialAppStoreHttpClient` uses a service called `ITokenStore` to automatically retrieve an Industrial App Store access token from the calling user's `HttpContext` and add it to outgoing requests made on behalf of the calling user.

 > The `ITokenStore` service is not used to authenticate outgoing requests if your app is running in on-premises mode rather than Industrial App Store mode.
 See below for more details.